Email a Note to a Case or Other Record

 User example: user-jsmith@abc.legalserver.org (where "jsmith" is the user's login name).

-Site administrators can make copying case and outreach email addresses easy.
+Site administrators can make copying case email addresses easy.

 Example in a Flowblock element on a case showing the Copy to Clipboard icon: